Social Security beneficiaries can count on checks as government shutdown deadline looms, expert says

 President Joe Biden last year requested $1.4 billion more for Social Security in 2024, while House Republicans advocated for cuts to the agency's operations budget.

-Current negotiations point to flat funding for the Social Security Administration, according to the National Committee, while reports show the agency already has long waits for service and outdated technology.
+Current negotiations point to flat funding for the Social Security Administration, according to the National Committee to Preserve Social Security and Medicare, while reports show the agency already has long waits for service and outdated technology.

-Without adequate funding, that may challenge new Social Security Commissioner Martin O'Malley's plans to improve the agency's services, Richtman said.
+Lack of adequate funding may challenge new Social Security Commissioner Martin O'Malley's plans to improve the agency's services, Richtman said.

-Lawmakers often report hearing from constituents that they have difficulty getting through to Social Security, obtaining replacement cards or verifying their benefits, he noted.
+Lawmakers often report hearing from constituents that they have difficulty getting through to Social Security, obtaining replacement cards or verifying their benefits, he said.

 "These members of Congress or Senate complain to Social Security, but they won't provide enough funding to actually be able to do the job," Richtman said.